-The isthmus is a lateral continuation of the intramural part and is a rounded, muscular part of the fallopian tube.
+- The isthmus, which is a lateral continuation of the intramural part.
+It is a rounded, muscular part of the fallopian tube.
 It is 3 cm long and between 1 and 5 mm wide.

-The widest and longest part of the tube is referred to as the ampulla.
-The ampulla has a diameter of 1 cm at its widest point and is 5 cm long.
+- The ampulla, which is longest part of the tube.
+It has a diameter of 1 cm at its widest point and is 5 cm long.
 It has a thin wall, a folded luminal surface and fertilisation usually takes place within its lumen.

-The distal end of the tube is referred to as the infundibulum.
+- The infundibulum, which is the distal end of the tube.
 It is funnel shaped and opens into the peritoneal cavity at the abdominal ostium.
 Finger like mucosal projections are attached to the distal end of the infundibulum and are referred to as fimbriae.
 These fimbriae are 1 mm wide and project over the medial surface of the ovaries.
 The longest of the fimbriae, the ovarian fimbria, attaches to the superior aspect of each ovary.

 The fallopian tubes are innervated by both the sympathetic and parasympathetic nervous systems.
 The sympathetic nerves arise from the spinal segments T10-L2.
 The parasympathetic nerves that supply the medial half of the tube are derived from the pelvic splanchnic nerves, whilst the fibres supplying the lateral half of the tube are derived from the vagus nerve.